avennn/webpack-alioss-upload-plugin/README.md

 ## Contribution and Issues

-Feel free to contribute code or publish an issue, if you has any good idea or find a bug.
+Feel free to contribute code or publish an issue, whenever you have any good idea or find a bug.

 ## License